Altinn/altinn-studio/README.md

 ## Cypress tests

-Some [integration tests](https://github.com/Altinn/altinn-studio/tree/main/frontend/testing/cypress) for studio have been created with Cypress.
-More about these tests [can be found here](frontend/testing/cypress/README.md).
+Some [integration tests][18] for studio have been created with Cypress.
+More about these tests can be found [here](frontend/testing/cypress/README.md)

+## Playwright tests

+We're in the process of replaceing the Cypress framework with Playwright.
+More about these tests can be found [here](frontend/testing/playwright/README.md).

 ## Deployment